-INSTRUCTIONS Initial treatment at the point of use No initial treatment at the point of use is required.
+INSTRUCTIONS Initial treatment at Cleaning before first use must be performed.
+Further details the point of use are given in the Cleaning: Manual section below.
 Preparation before cleaning The handset USB cable (when fitted) should be removed prior to cleaning and cleaned separately.
 Important Note: The handset MUST be processed with an OmniProbe attached and switched OFF.
-Cleaning: Automated Automated cleaning should not be performed on the device Cleaning: Automated Automated cleaning should not be performed on the device.
-Cleaning: Manual 1) Routine Cleaning The Apollo device and accessories should be regularly cleaned to prevent build-up of dirt and detritus.
+Automated cleaning should not be performed on the device.
+Cleaning: Automated Cleaning: Manual 1) Before First Use and Routine Cleaning The Apollo device and accessories should be regularly cleaned to prevent build-up of dirt and detritus and as part of pre- and post-operative processing.
 To clean the device, ensure it is switched off and wipe gently with a non-abrasive cloth with a mild detergent or IPA solution (70% v/v) or equivalent disposable wipes (e.g. Clinell Universal Wipes).
 When Cleaning the Omniprobe, make sure to remove the collimator and clean the nosepiece.
 Note: Do not use any cleaning solution on any connector or ports.
 Ensure the device is fully dry before use or reconnecting any accessory or probe.
 Refer to the warnings section above.
 2) Cleaning to remove potential radioactive contamination Potential contamination from radioactive material will be indicated by an increase in the measured background count rate (i.e. with no radioisotope in the region of the probe). a) Remove the sterile drape from the probe/handset - the background count rate should return to normal levels (no greater than 1-2 cps). b) If, after removing the sterile drape from the probe/handset, the system still indicates a high background, shut down the system. c) Use a disposable pan or vessel to contain the liquid required to complete the cleaning process The liquid, disposal wipes, and any other material that will contact the liquids used in the decontamination process must be assumed to be radioactive.
 These materials and liquids must be handled and disposed of as per your institution's licence agreements with national state or federal regulatory agencies.
-Consult with your radiation safety officer for guidance. d) Use a commercially-available decontaminating product (e.g. Bind-ItTM Radioactive Decontamination products) to clean the probe/handset.
+Consult with your radiation safety officer for quidance. d) Use a commercially-available decontaminating product (e.g. Bind-ItTM Radioactive Decontamination products) to clean the probe/handset.
 Rinse the probe several times with distilled water.
 DO NOT rinse the handset with distilled water.
 Note: Make certain that the connector within the distal end of the probe handle is absolutely dry before inserting the cable connector into the probe or the Apollo handset.
-NEVER immerse the connector ends of the probe cable in liquid. e) Dry the probe/handset thoroughly with a disposable wipe and leave to air dry.
-It is extremely unlikely that the probe cable will become contaminated; however, if it does, the same procedure as above can be followed. f) Reconnect the cable and probe and turn on the C-Trak Apollo System.
+NEVER immerse the connector ends of the probe cable in liquid.
+Dry the probe/handset thoroughly with a disposable wipe and leave to air dry.
+It is extremely unlikely that the probe cable will become contaminated; however, if it does, the same procedure as above can be followed.
+Reconnect the cable and probe and turn on the C-Trak Apollo System.
 If the system is still indicating a high background, turn the system off and repeat the steps above.
 If the system still indicates a high background, contact nuclear medicine or biomedical engineering for evaluation.
 The probe may have been damaged.